myparcelnl/woocommerce/readme.txt

 * Fix: Wrong label for "show delivery day" setting.
 * Fix: Error on sending return email.
 * Fix: Allow split address field for Belgium as well.
+* Fix: Add options that were missing in 4.0.0
+* Fix: Rename at_home_delivery to delivery_title
+* Fix: Monday delivery

 = 4.0.6 (2020-10-14) =
 * Fix: Free_shipping linked to package then you should also see the delivery options